basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

       * covered networks: wireguard
       * allow forward to destination: LAN, WAN (so you can access via wg both your LAN and internet)
       * allow forward from source zones: unspecified
-      * Masquerading in only needed for WAN zone, not for LAN zone, as specified at some sites; I do not understand why it is not needed for LAN zone, but I can still access the LAN via wg.
+      * Masquerading in only needed for WAN zone, not for LAN zone, see also below.

 Now it is good to check whether the settings made via Luci, ended up correctly in the firewall and network settings files.
 So `cat /etc/config/network` the relevant part should look like this: